awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lex_chatbot/Readme.md

 **Cost to complete:** The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).

-**Note:** Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re no longer charged for them.
+**Note:** Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.

 #### Topics

 + Prerequisites
++ Create an Amazon Lex bot
-+ Create an IntelliJ project named Greetings
++ Create an IntelliJ project
-+ Add the Spring POM dependencies to your project
++ Add POM dependencies to your project
-+ Set up the Java packages in your project
-+ Create the Java logic for the main Boot class
++ Create the Java classes for your project
 + Create the HTML files
-+ Package the Greetings application into a JAR file

 ## Prerequisites